Employment and employee benefits in Switzerland: overview

 Full freedom of movement will apply to citizens of Bulgaria and Romania (EU-2) as of 1 June 2016 at the latest.
 Currently, the domestic workforce can be given precedence over Romanian and Bulgarian citizens, and salary and work conditions can be checked by the authorities.

 EU-17/EFTA and EU-8 nationals who will work for more than 90 days a year in Switzerland simply have to register with the communal authorities and apply for a work permit.
+Similar to the non EU/EFTA countries, in these instances, the work permit is subject to a quota system and is only granted to qualified and fulfil other requirements.
+In 2015, there are 2,000 quotas (500 per month) for short stay permits (up to one year) and 250 quotas for long stay permits (more than one year).

 EU-2 nationals can provide services in Switzerland if they work in the general sectors and their service does not last longer than 90 days.
 However, they must be registered with the authorities through the online notification procedure.